Asian Art Outpost

 Notes:

-Many Japanese people will say the last two Kanji are the old and antiquated way to say Karate.
+Many Japanese people will say the last two Kanji are the old and antiquated way of saying Karate.
 This fact does not stop this title from existing, as these four characters are often seen in Kenpo / Kempo Dojos around the western world.

 Nippon Karate-Do Genbu-Kai